brnssss/bleedcompass.github.io/README.md

-SapplyValues is a clone of the Sapply political compass, made to use 8values' UI.
+BleedCompass is the revolutionary sequel to the infamous futa spire's BleedValues.